10Peaks Brecon Beacons 2018 – Ecological Briefing Notes

 - Dry acid grassland is a widespread vegetation type within the event area, where centuries of livestock grazing has converted heather moorland to open grassland.
-These areas provide a relatively robust vegetation type that can generally withstand the trampling effects of hill running.
+These areas generally provide a robust vegetation surface that can withstand the trampling effects of hill running.

-- Specialised arctic-alpine plant species are present at locations within dry acid grassland on higher level, north-facing slopes throughout the event area.
-These species are part of a relict post-glacial flora that survives in British uplands and comprises some of the most highly valued nature conservation sites in the Brecon Beacons National Park.
-It is important to avoid vegetation disturbance wherever possible in situations where route choices involve crossing steep, north-facing slopes.
+- Specialised arctic-alpine plant species are present at locations within dry acid grassland on higher level, north-facing slopes within the event area.
+These species are part of a relict post-glacial flora that survives in the British uplands and comprises some of the most highly valued nature conservation sites in the Brecon Beacons National Park.
+It is important to avoid vegetation disturbance wherever possible in the event that route choices might involve crossing steep, north-facing slopes.